Three Passes Trek Everest Cost- 3 Passes Trek Package

 Notes:

+I. The above Three Passes Trek cost is on a per-person basis for a minimum group size of two persons.

 II.
-The above cost is on a Per Person basis for a minimum group size of two persons.

-III.
-If you are single and want to Solo Trek.
-We also organize Everest Base Camp Trek for solo trekkers.
-For the solo trekker, we have a separate special price.
-Please contact us for the price of Solo Trekking.
+If you are single and want to do a Solo Trek.
+We also organize the Three Passes Trek for solo trekkers.
+For the solo trekker, a Single supplement cost will be applied to the above price.
+If you are a solo trekker, please contact us for the cost.

 PACKING LIST FOR THREE PASSES TREK EVEREST